 “Too many cooks in the kitchen” is a common complaint among chefs, but not our recent client in the Hilshire Village area of west Houston.
 Collaboration was key to the creation of her custom kitchen space.
-After doing a lot of research on potential contractors and what she wanted in her kitchen, she found TriFection through Angie’s List.
+After doing a lot of research on potential contractors and what she wanted for her Hilshire Village remodel, she found TriFection through Angie’s List.
 She was concerned about all the “bad contractor” stories, so finding a reputable contractor with a proven track record of client satisfaction was very important to her.
 She was willing to pay a premium for good design ideas, custom-quality craftsmanship and excellent service.

 Our client came prepared to the initial consultation with a long list of desired upgrades.
-During this meeting, she shared honest feedback regarding her priorities and budget with TriFection owner Jeff Reina.
+During this meeting, she shared honest feedback regarding her priorities and budget with TriFection owner, Jeff Reina.
 Together, they agreed upon a viable scope of work, which first would be refined through a few rounds of computerized design work for an upfront fee.
 Once she saw the creativity and functionality of our ideas on paper, she quickly signed on as a TriFection remodeling client, and we applied her design fee toward the cost of the project.

 Our client wanted a more “open” kitchen concept without losing storage space.
 As a result, TriFection removed upper cabinetry above the peninsula that divided the kitchen and breakfast area, but we more than offset the storage loss by removing furdowns around the rest of the kitchen to allow for new cabinetry that would extend to the ceiling.
 We also reframed the pass-through from the kitchen to the living room to create sufficient space for a tall wall of cabinetry, including a pantry cabinet with pullout drawers, refrigerator cabinet and oven cabinet with vertical shelving.
 TriFection’s craftsmen built all new custom beech wood cabinetry with Shaker style fronts.
 We also built custom banquette seating for the breakfast room, complete with lift tops for additional storage.
 All cabinets and surrounding wood trim were painted in a Sherwin Williams Classic Light Buff color.